Stakeholder privacy statement

 What personal data do we process and for what purposes?

-We also process information from potential partners and customers to identify needs for possible collaboration.
+We also process contact information from potential partners and customers to identify needs for possible collaboration.

 Laurea's co-operation projects and customer relationships are based on the obligation laid down in the Polytechnics Act (932/2014) to implement teaching and research, development and innovation activities in co-operation with business and industry, as well as other operating environments.